CoderDojoTC/micropython/docs/sound/06-eight-key-piano.md

 7. Add a menu system so you can do things like start a new song recording, save a recording and playback a recording.
 8. Eight keys are not enough for many songs.
 Use two full-size breadboards to expand the number of keys on your piano.
 9. Look into getting a MIDI keyboard such as the 32-key $40 [MIDIPLUS AKM320 USB MIDI Keyboard Controller](https://www.amazon.com/midiplus-32-Key-Midi-Controller-AKM320/dp/B00VHKMK64/ref=bmx_dp_n4il8m3n_37/135-5614730-7499827?th=1)
+10. Read this blog about running MIDI on the Pico: [MIDI, MicroPython and the Raspberry Pi Pico](https://diyelectromusic.wordpress.com/2021/01/23/midi-micropython-and-the-raspberry-pi-pico/)